 What is DOGE?

 Branding itself the “fun and friendly” internet currency, Dogecoin is a peer-to-peer and open-source digital currency introduced in December of 2013.
 Dogecoin was created in the early days of crypto, soon after major players like Bitcoin and Litecoin.
 The original idea behind Dogecoin was to create a more memorable cryptocurrency project to help the public understand the technology behind blockchains.
 Since then, Dogecoin has become an icon in the internet-powered retail investor era we live in today.
-The meme coin's logo, the Shiba Inu, has been hard to avoid in 2021.
+The meme coin's logo, the Shiba Inu, has been hard to avoid.

 Dogecoin is built on the same basic technology as other cryptocurrencies like Bitcoin.
 However, DOGE introduces a few improvements to Bitcoin’s technology to enable users to access faster and more affordable transactions.
 While this is the case, other cryptocurrencies offer better, more innovative solutions to lessen transaction costs.
 Dogecoin isn't groundbreaking by any means, but Dogecoin investors aren't betting on the cryptocurrency's technology.
 Instead, the so-called "Doge Army" is betting on the robust community around DOGE.